aeri/Florae/README.md

 * Easily manage your plants and the care they require.
 * Set care alerts with the desired delay time.
 * Consult future care for better planning.
+* Back up your entire garden safely to a single file.
 * Open source with no hidden costs.

 ## Release